cliffparnitzky/TinyMceGoogleMaps/README.md

 Contao TinyMceGoogleMaps Extension
 ==================================

-Special TinyMCE plugin to add Google Maps into the editor via button.
+Special TinyMCE plugin to add maps from GoogleMaps into the editor via button.

 The sources of this plugin could be found [here](http://sourceforge.net/tracker/?func=detail&aid=3416907&group_id=103281&atid=738747).